EnterpriseDB/tpa/docs/src/platform-docker.md

       docker_security_opts:
         - no-new-privileges

-Other arguments to `docker run`'s `--security-opts` are also accepted, for example, SELinux user and role.
+Other arguments to the `--security-opts` argument of the `docker run` command are also accepted, for example, SELinux user and role.

 #### Linux capabilities flags